- Physician List

-Soft Bones provides screened referrals for a wide array of specialists who are needed to treat those with HPP using a multi-disciplinary approach.
+Soft Bones provides a screened physician list for a wide array of specialists who are needed to treat those with HPP using a multi-disciplinary approach.
 Over time, our organization has developed a list of trusted pediatric and adult general practice physicians and specialists with experience treating HPP patients.
 If you are a healthcare provider interested in seeing HPP patients, contact Soft Bones at firstname.lastname@example.org

 - Soft Bones Hypophosphatasia (HPP) TeleECHO

 The Soft Bones TeleECHO program for healthcare professionals and researchers provides continuing education for the HPP healthcare team.
 This series, provided monthly at no cost for physicians, is designed to improve patient care through “telementoring” presentations and discussions on different HPP-related topics.
 Physicians can receive continuing medical education (CME) credit for participating in the TeleECHO sessions.
 They are designed based on a knowledge-sharing model, where experts lead virtual clinics and amplify the knowledge for providers to deliver best-in-class care in their own communities.
 Brief case presentations can be submitted for discussion post-lecture.
 Along with Soft Bones staff, a carefully selected faculty of experts plan and oversee the program and curriculum.
 Faculty members are Dr. Michael Whyte, Shriners Hospitals for Children, St. Louis, MO; Dr. Matthew Drake, Mayo Clinic, Rochester, MN; and Dr. Kathryn Dahir, Vanderbilt University Medical Center, Nashville, TN, who each bring a unique specialty to the program.
-Sessions are held the second Friday of each month.
 Medical professionals participate via Zoom.
-For physicians and researchers who would like to register, email us at Echo@SoftBones.org.
+The program is currently on hiatus.
+Recordings are available to clinicians and researchers for on-demand viewing on our HPP Connect platform.
+For more information, email us at Echo@softbones.org.

 - Rare Bone TeleECHO